Last Updated on June 9, 2022

 - Plastic bags – these can be put to lots of different uses

 - Car power inverter – you stick it into your cigarette lightener in the car and get power from the battery to run items like a laptop or charge a cell phone

 - A cheap pre-paid cell phone that uses a different carrier from your usual one – OR it’s really helpful if your significant other uses a different carrier

 What to have on hand in the house

-Being well prepared generally and making it a part of your life will make things so much better for you when the worst happens.
-If you have a separate emergency food kit – do not eat the food!
+Being well prepared generally and making it a part of your life will make things better for you when the worst happens.
+Do not eat the food if you have a separate emergency food kit!
 And remember, there is no such thing as ‘emergency chocolate’ you know it won’t be there in an emergency.
 We didn’t have an emergency food kit, but we always have probably about a week’s worth of food in the house anyway.